-Letter knowledge—learning and understanding the alphabet—is one of the “big five skills” that lay a strong foundation for learning to read.
-Letter knowledge begins with letter recognition, and one of the most effective way to give kids a jump-start on this important pre-reading skill is through play.
-In the articles below, you’ll find lots of ideas and free a variety of printable activities to help develop your child’s letter knowledge.
+Letter knowledge (learning and understanding the alphabet) is one of the “big five skills”.
+These important skills provide a strong foundation for learning to read.
+Letter knowledge begins with letter recognition, and there are many ways you can help strengthen your child’s skills.
+Play is one of the most effective ways to give kids a jump-start on letter knowledge.
+Check out these articles for lots of ideas and printable activities to help develop your child’s letter knowledge.

 Is your preschooler ready to learn the alphabet?
 This post is jam-packed with letter recognition activities.